sornsawan25ch/Asset-Performance-Volatility-SQL/README.md

-# Data Analytic Project : Asset Performance and Volatility in High Uncertainty of Covid19 and Monetary policy (2020 -2022).
+# Data Analytic Project : Asset Allocation in High Uncertainty of Covid19 and Monetary policy (2020 -2022).

 ## Introduction